BestTimesToVisit.com Logo

 transport

 Skip the car if you can!
 Parking in Hallstatt is notoriously difficult and expensive.
-Instead, take the train to the Hallstatt Bahnhof (station) and then hop on the short ferry ride across the lake directly into the village center.
-It's scenic and far less stressful than navigating the narrow streets.
+Instead, consider arriving by train to Obertraun-Dachsteinhöhlen station and taking the ferry across the lake to Hallstatt village.
+It's a scenic and stress-free way to enter the town, and the ferry schedule aligns with most train arrivals.

 money